Business Asset Sale

 Moreover, nontransferable rights or assets like licenses, franchises or patents cannot be transferred with ease to buyers.
 Instead, a divisional or asset sale transaction is more complex and costly when it comes to transferring specific assets and liabilities; new title to each asset transferred must be recorded and state sales tax may apply.

 For the Seller, a divisional or asset sale is an advantageous transaction because the selling company maintains their corporate existence and can generally maintain the corporate name and the goodwill.
 Furthermore, the seller generally retains ownership of the nontransferable assets or rights and the corporation’s tax attributes.
 Generally, the seller is responsible for liquidating the corporation and distributing the proceeds to the shareholders, which can result in double taxation.

 On the downside, the seller can face double taxation if the corporation is also liquidated.
 In addition, the transaction generates various kinds of gain or loss to sellers based on the classification of each asset as capital or ordinary and the bill of sale must be comprehensive to ensure that no key assets are overlooked.

 Finally, third-party consents are typically required in order to transfer tangible and intangible assets to the buyer and the asset acquisition must comply with applicable state bulk sales statutes, as well as state and local sales and transfer taxes.

 Overall, a buyer prefers to engage in a divisional or asset sale out of concern about the selling company’s debts, obligations and liabilities and out of the desire to enjoy the income tax benefits of purchasing assets instead of stock.

-Contact us, your business attorney in Florida, to advise you advise on the optimal selection of assets and liabilities and execute the asset purchase agreement in connection with the divisional or asset sale of a company.
+Contact us or schedule a consultation with our business attorneys in Florida, USA to advise on the optimal selection of assets and liabilities and execute the asset purchase agreement in connection with the divisional or asset sale of a company.